Tips for using Australian online trade mark search

 · loan money to the owner of a valuable trade mark and then take a mortgage over it.

-Australian trade mark search records the names of entities that own registered trade marks.
+Australian trade mark search records the names of entities that own registered trade marks or have current pending applications.
 If a third party with an unregistered interest owns or has an interest in a trade mark, it will not appear on the register.